jmcnamara/xlsxwriter.lua/dev/docs/source/workbook.rst

 * **date_1904**: Excel for Windows uses a default epoch of 1900 and Excel for Mac uses an epoch of 1904.
-However, Excel on either platform will convert automatically between one system and the other. xlsxwriter stores dates in the 1900 format by default.
+However, Excel on either platform will convert automatically between one system and the other. xlsxwriter.lua stores dates in the 1900 format by default.
 If you wish to change this you can use the ``date_1904`` workbook option.
 This option is mainly for enhanced compatibility with Excel and in general isn't required very often::